Skip to main content

 This is why councils around the country such as Oldham, Leeds and Thurrock, have already adopted the model of prevention and connection, allowing more people to be supported, more people to feel connected to their community and more people thrive.

-The offering at the community hubs will reflect the vision of the groups or individuals running them and the needs of the local community.
-We expect them to engage with the local residents and to adapt their offering to the needs of the community.
+The offering at the Community Hubs reflects the vision of the groups or individuals running them and the needs of the local community.
+We expect them to engage with local residents of all ages and to adapt their offering to the needs of the community.

 My parent will be stuck at home now because of these changes.